Ferndale (WA)

 Recent residential development output has been above average within Ferndale when compared nationally

-Ferndale has averaged approximately 16 new dwelling approvals annually over the past five financial years, totalling an estimated 84 homes.
-As of FY26, 11 approvals have been recorded.
-On average, 3.4 people have moved to the area per year for each dwelling built between FY21 and FY25, indicating significant demand exceeding new supply.
-New properties are constructed at an average cost of $343,000.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Ferndale has averaged around 16 new dwelling approvals annually over the past five financial years, totalling an estimated 84 homes.
+So far in FY-2025/26, 11 approvals have been recorded.
+With an average of 3.4 people moving to the area per year for each dwelling built between FY-2020/21 and FY-2024/25, demand exceeds new supply, typically leading to price growth and increased buyer competition.
+New properties are constructed at an average expected cost value of $343,000.

-This financial year has seen $1.4 million in commercial approvals, suggesting a predominantly residential focus.
-Compared to Greater Perth, Ferndale records around 69% of building activity per person and ranks among the 65th percentile nationally for development activity.
-However, recent periods have shown increased activity.
-The area's maturity and possible planning constraints contribute to its below-average national ranking in development activity.
+Additionally, $1.4 million in commercial approvals have been registered this financial year, indicating a predominantly residential focus.
+Compared to Greater Perth, Ferndale records approximately 69% of the building activity per person and ranks among the 65th percentile of areas assessed nationally.
+However, development activity has increased recently.
+This level reflects the area's maturity and suggests possible planning constraints.

-New building activity comprises 95.0% detached dwellings and 5.0% attached dwellings, preserving Ferndale's suburban nature and attracting space-seeking buyers with an average of 217 people per approval.
-Future projections estimate Ferndale adding 426 residents by 2041, aligning with existing development levels to maintain stable market conditions without significant price pressures.
+New building activity comprises 95.0% detached dwellings and 5.0% attached dwellings, preserving Ferndale's suburban nature with a focus on detached housing attracting space-seeking buyers.
+With around 217 people per approval, Ferndale indicates a transitioning market.
+Future projections estimate Ferndale to add 427 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Existing development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development